Filter by Category

 with Yvonne Bumpers

-Course Description: Do you have an Android phone (Not an iphone) and would like to learn how to use its basic features.
-If so, come learn how to change the phone settings, install Widgets (like Google) and Apps (like Uber). **NOTE This class is intended to help a NEW Android Phone user.
+Course Description: Do you have an Android phone (not an iphone) and would you like to learn how to use its basic features better?
+If so, come and learn how to change the phone settings, install Widgets (like Google) and Apps (like Uber). **NOTE This class is intended to help NEW Android Phone users.
+6-week class meeting September 10, 17, 24, October 1, 8 and 15.

 Class Leader Bio(s): Yvonne Bumpers recently retired from the Information Technology field.
 She has a masters degree in Database Technology, and has been working in the IT field for over 30 years.